 - Uncheck User must enter a username and password to use this computer, click Apply and OK, and you’re good to go.

 Hope that one of these solutions worked for you, as they worked for many others.
-If you found another way to solve the problem or you just have some questions, reach for the comments section below and we’ll surely take a look.
+If you found another way to solve the problem or have some questions, reach for the comments section below, and we’ll look.